 greenwood.config.js

-• default: Use a custom element to render your page content.
-Will take precedence over getBody.
-Will also automatically track your custom element dependencies, in place of having to define frontmatter imports in getFrontmatter.
+.
+Will also automatically track your custom element dependencies, in place of having to define frontmatter imports in getFrontmatter

-• getFrontmatter: Static frontmatter, useful in conjunction with menus or otherwise static configuration / meta data.
+: Static frontmatter, useful in conjunction with content as data or otherwise static configuration / metadata.getBody

 return { /* ... */ };